 Elachbutting Rock is a popular camping spot and has been the setting for a number of weddings and other gatherings.

 This is another popular free camp.
-Beringbooding has the largest rock water catchment tank in Australia.
+Beringbooding has the largest rock water catchment tank in Australia and is a great example of harvesting water.
 It was built in 1937 using ‘sustenance labour’ at a 2018-calculated cost of $923,000.
 The concrete tank holds 10,000,000 litres of harvested water.
 The roof is looking sad and, without intervention, will be gone in a few years.

 We turned south looking for the most direct route to Mukinbudin, along the way passing through Jouerdine Nature Reserve.